JoelleLafond/JoelleLafond.github.io/_pages/6_Contact.md

 <h1>How to contact me</h1>

+The quickest and most certain way to contact me remains emailing me at:

+<p align="center" style="color:blue"> joelle.lafond [at] umontreal.ca </p>
+<p align="center"> or </p>
+<p align="center" style="color:blue"> joelle.lafond [at] ubc.ca </p>

-You can reach out to me or follow my work with these social media and websites.
-However, the quickest and most certain way to contact me remains my email: joelle.lafond [at] umontreal.ca
+Note that I may be more responsive using the first email address, as the latter is not lookable on mobile apps.
+You can also reach out to me or follow my work with these social media and websites:

 <div class="center_contact">